Before “Not The Onion,” before social, there was simply The Onion

 In the 2020s, it’s about two decades since The Onion was at the height of its powers.
 So are we doing here?
 Each week, we look at The Onion from exactly 20 years ago.

 So much can change in a single generation with humor or society.
-We’ll also discover what hasn’t changed and what parts of The Onion still shine today — or are even funnier now than 20 years ago.
+We’ll also discover what hasn’t changed and what parts of The Onion still shine today.

-Sign up for a free Sunday email that shows what The Onion was doing 20 years ago.* Here’s a sample issue.
+Sign up for a free Sunday email that shows what The Onion was doing 20 years ago.* Want a preview?
+Here’s the 9/11 issue.

 Kick back on the weekend with The Onion: 20 Years Later.
 It’s free and direct to your inbox.